evaldez89/banks-transaction-email-reader/CONTRIBUTING.md

                 '-Comprobante de pago beneficiario'
             ]
         ```
       - Class property `subjects` contains all the subject to be read.
-In case you want to ignore a particular subject that migth be similiar in subject but different in body structure, you can append a `'-'` at the begining to ignore it (just for Gmail).
+In case you want to ignore a particular subject that might be similar in subject but different in body structure, you can append a `'-'` at the beginning to ignore it (just for Gmail).
         > Example:
           ```python
           @property